tc39/proposal-ses/README.md

 ## Discussion

-Because the proto SES realm is transitively immutable and authority-free, we can safely share it between JS programs that are otherwise fully isolated.
+Because the proto-SES realm is transitively immutable and authority-free, we can safely share it between JS programs that are otherwise fully isolated.
 This sharing gives them access to shared objects and shared identities, but no ability to communicate with each